vosaul/status.im/content/tutorials.md

 OK, let's learn how to build our first DApp on Status (mobile-first ftw!).
 To progress further, you need to have Status running.

 <aside class="success">
  Please note that these documents are intended for the latest version of "status-dev-cli" and the nightly developer builds of Status itself (available only on Android).
-To update `status-dev-cli` please run "npm uninstall -g status-dev-cli" and then "npm i -g status-dev-cli".
+To update "status-dev-cli" please run "npm uninstall -g status-dev-cli" and then "npm i -g status-dev-cli".
 Our nightly builds can be found here: http://artifacts.status.im:8081/artifactory/nightlies-local/.
 </aside>